by Cat, May 2009 (Photo and tart by Cat)

 - 10″ Quiche Pan

-- Crust: Pastry Brisée or Yogurt Pie Crust II for one-crust pie in 10″ quiche pan, sweetened with 1 Tbsp Rapadura sugar or 1/16 tsp stevia extract powder (optional)
+- Crust: Pastry Brisée or Yogurt Pie Crust II (Pre-soak) for one-crust pie in 10″ quiche pan, sweetened with 1 Tbsp Rapadura sugar or 1/16 tsp stevia extract powder (optional).
+I prefer spelt instead of wheat flour.

 - 1 ½ cups filtered water